Telegram (software): Groups and channels

 In December 2019, Bloomberg News moved their messenger-based newsletter service from WhatsApp to Telegram after the former banned bulk and automated messaging.
 Other news services with official channels on the platform include the Financial Times, Business Insider and The New York Times.

 Channels have also been used by governments and heads of state.
-Notable examples include Volodymyr Zelensky and Emmanuel Macron.
-In addition to that, channels have been used by journalists in oppressive regimes to establish independent news networks.
+Notable examples include Volodymyr Zelenskyy and Emmanuel Macron.
+Channels have been used by journalists in oppressive regimes to establish independent news networks.